-The fabric we use is made exclusively for us and to our specifications.
-The combination of 63% cotton 37% and rip-stop nylon ensures maximum quality and longevity.
+We offer our bags in two different fabrics.
+Both fabrics we use are made exclusively for us and to our specifications.
+The first fabric is a combination of 63% cotton 37% and rip-stop nylon ensuring maximum quality and longevity.

 To us, sustainability is about creating virtuous circles and giving back is part of that.
 We started by donating a temporary tax cut to Pristine Earth Collective, and now we’re going to be taking a step up.
 As of April 2021, we joined the 1% for the Planet network, giving 1% of our sales to high-impact nonprofits protecting the planet.